efabless/openlane2/docs/source/getting_started/migrants/index.md

 [Nix](https://nixos.org) to both build its underlying utilities and distribute them.

-While using a Dockerized environment is still supported yields a number of advantages and is overall recommended.
+While using a Dockerized environment is still supported, Nix yields a number of advantages and is overall recommended.

 ### Nix-based Installation (Recommended)